TIBCOSoftware/snappydata/docs/monitoring/metrics.md

 ## Statistics

-The following statistics in SnappyData are collected when you Metrics monitoring is enabled.
+The following statistics in TIBCO  ComputeDB are collected when you Metrics monitoring is enabled.

 !!!Note
 	All memory statistics are published in MB units.